ViachViach/ViachViach/README.md

-### Hi there, I like Backend enginering and develop some agragation system om PHP (Symfony, Laravel), and Java (Spring Boot).
+### Hi there, I like Backend enginering and I like to develop an agragation system on PHP (Symfony, Laravel), and Java (Spring Boot).

 I like difficult task and find easy solution for that.